open-goal/jak-project/doc/compiler_example.md

 ```
 which emits an IR to add the value to the sum.
 The `to_math_type` will emit any code needed to convert this to the correct numeric type (returns either a numeric constant or a `RegVal` containing the value).

-A second important detail is that we create a new register which will hold the result.
+An important detail is that we create a new register which will hold the result.
 This may seem inefficient in cases, but a later compile pass will try to make this new register be the same register as `first_val` if possible, and will eliminate the `IR_RegSet`.

 # Register Allocation